 Two Zones

+When CSC congestion exists, a separate bid stack for each zone may be assumed.
 For two zones in ERCOT, a process similar to the process used for a single zone is used except the equations represent only the bids for that zone.

 Range Equation